ZacSweers/CatchUp/libraries/tzdata/README.md

 tzdata
 ======

-This project contains Gradle scripts that generate granular timezone `.dat` files use with `LazyZoneRulesProvider`.
+This project contains generated granular timezone `.dat` files use with `LazyZoneRulesProvider`.

 Note that in order to enable this, the following property should be set in the consuming app: